ttionya/vaultwarden-backup/README.md

-## Use `.env` file
+## Using `.env` file

-If you prefer to use env file instead of environment variables, you can map the env file containing the environment variables to the `/.env` file in the container.
+If you prefer using an env file instead of environment variables, you can map the env file containing the environment variables to the `/.env` file in the container.

 ```shell
 docker run -d \